freedomofpress/securedrop/docs/install.md

 The `Air-Gapped Viewing Station` will be air-gapped (never connected to the Internet) and will run the [Tails operating system](https://tails.boum.org/).
 Because Tails is a live GNU/Linux distribution that runs off of removable media, this computer does not need a hard drive.

 You will need to create an PGP keypair for the SecureDrop application.
 When sources upload documents, they get encrypted to this public key.
 Journalists use this secret key to decrypt these documents on the `Air-Gapped Viewing Station`.
 Additionally, you will add the personal PGP public keys for each journalist to this computer.
-After a journalist is done viewing documents and ready to move them to their `Journalist Workstation` to finish work before publication, you will encrypt the documents with the journalist's personnel public key.
+After a journalist is done viewing documents and ready to move them to their `Journalist Workstation` to finish work before publication, you will encrypt the documents with the journalist's personal public key.

 ### Remove Hard Drive